Kade-Donohoue/Manga-Bot/README.md

 - forceUpdateCurrentText: (default: false) Enables or disables force update of all current card text on the bot start

 # **Change Logs**

 ## Change Log v0.1.14
+- added a counter for where you are at in the feed (ex: 4 / 9 Unread Manga)

+## Change Log v0.1.14
 - commented out console log-in feed command that was outputting mark as read key, values